sanzaru/jquery-remainingchars/README.md

 Usage:
 ------
+If you just want to use the plugin simply download the minified version and include it in your HTML.

-The easiest way to use the plugin would be like:
+The easiest way of usage would be like:

 ```html
 <input type="text" class=".remchars" />